Limits on Recruiting

 Details of the admission process are communicated annually to all programs in a separate memo in late November.

-Since 1991, all RA appointments to external research grants and contracts are charged at a standard rate of 25% of full tuition.
-This charge applies for the duration of an RA’s tenure at the University, irrespective of enrollment status.
-The Graduate School provides a supplemental tuition scholarship for RAs who have not yet advanced to candidacy.
+Since 1991, all RA appointments to federal research grants and contracts are charged at a standard rate of 25% of full tuition.
+The Graduate School provides supplemental tuition scholarships for these RAs so as to reach the full tuition level.

 Prizes and Awards